surli/iut-nice-idse-2016-gl/doc/Web/README.md

 * Complete this README
 * Create a functional interface
-* Give the possibility to Users to play UNO
+* Giving Users the ability to play UNO

 ### Documentation